You are here: Main Page >> Akropolis

 The Akropolis was literally covered with a forest of dedications: steles, statues and perirrhanteria (a small marble water basin supported by a columnar base).
 The relief illustrated here, known as the "Mourning Athena", has been sculptured around 455 BC and is just an example among many others.

-In 178 BC, king Eumenes II of Pergamon, after his victory at the Panathenaic Games, dedicated the so called monument of Agrippa, in front of the Propylaea.
-The king was depicted driving a four-horse chariot.
+In 178 BC, Attalos II, prince of Pergamon, after his victory at the Panathenaic Games, dedicated the so called monument of Agrippa, in front of the Propylaea.
+It consisted of a large pillar supporting a bronze four-horse chariot driven by the king.
 Towards the end of the 1st century BC, a chariot driven by Agrippa took the place of Eumenes's chariot.

 The temple of Roma and Augustus was dedicated in 19 BC to commemorate the victory of Augustus over Parthia.
 It was located some 23 m east of the Parthenon.